16 Key Benefits of an Organic Mattress: Are They Worth It?

 1. Reduces Carbon Footprint

-Mattresses made from sustainably sourced materials like gots-certified organic cotton, wool, and latex, have a lower carbon footprint because they require fewer fossil fuels to produce.
+Mattresses containing only sustainably sourced materials like GOTS-certified organic cotton, wool, and latex have a lower carbon footprint because they require fewer fossil fuels to produce.

 For example, the carbon footprint of man-made petroleum-based synthetic foams is over 20x higher than that of organic latex.